www-e/edrak/docs/ADMIN_DASHBOARD_CURRENT_STATE.md

 ### 1. Incomplete CRUD Operations
 While the backend APIs are largely complete, the frontend pages for full CRUD operations are missing:
-- User management is missing detail and edit pages
+- User management is missing edit page
 - Course management is missing detail, edit, and create pages
-- Lesson management is missing edit functionality
+- Lesson management pages are entirely missing
 - Commerce management pages are largely incomplete

 ### 2. Navigation Structure Gaps